ugorji/go/codec/bench/README.md

 Please see the [benchmarking blog post for detailed representative results](http://ugorji.net/blog/benchmarking-serialization-in-go).

-A snapshot of some results on my 2016 MacBook Pro is below.
+A snapshot of some results on my Core-i5 2018 Dell Inspiron laptop is below.
 **Note: errors are truncated, and lines re-arranged, for readability**.

 What you should notice: